1957 Eddie Cochran – Sittin’ In The Balcony

 Eddie began working as a solo artist.
 His first solo single came with the release of Skinny Jim in 1956.
 The record was one of the earliest examples of Rockabilly music.

 Eddie also appeared in the film The Girl Can’t Help It in 1956.
 The film included music by Eddie, Little Richard, Gene Vincent, and Fats Domino.
 Eddie performed Twenty Flight Rock in the film.
 Eddie’s record company did was not release the song as a single until 1957, but it played an important part in the birth of the Beatles.
 On July 6, 1957, Paul McCartney auditioned for John Lennon’s Quarrymen skiffle group by performing Twenty Flight Rock, singing and playing the guitar the way Eddie had in the film.
-John immediately invited Paul to join the group.
+After hearing that audition, John immediately invited Paul to join the group.

 Eddie’s second solo single was Sittin’ In The Balcony. a song written by John D. Loudermilk.
 The single reached #18 on the Hot 100 in early 1957.

 Five more poorly performing singles followed in 1957 and 1958 before Eddie’s career took off with the release of Summertime Blues, the biggest hit of his career.
 Eddie’s version reached #8 on the Hot 100.
 Blue Cheer did an early heavy metal cover in 1968 that peaked at #14.
 The Who released a single version that reached #27 in 1970 (although their 1970 album version on Live At Leeds was superior to the single in every way).